-In 1978, I opened Ganesh Café and the Honey Sharp Gallery in Lenox, MA By choosing artists and curating exhibitions, I began to find my creative voice.
+In 1978, I opened Ganesh Café and the Honey Sharp Gallery in Lenox, MA where I exhibited artists from various parts of the world including Haiti, Canada, Mexico and last but not least, the US.

-Later, while raising a family with my husband, David Lippman, I studied horticulture and landscape design and launched Honey Sharp Garden Design while also writing on related topics for national and local publications.
-The articles ranged from native plants to historical gardens such as The Mount in Lenox, MA, Sissinghurst in England and La Foce in Italy.
-I also published the book, Nomads 5 about our family's travels around the world in 1995 and 1996.
+While raising three amazing children: Alexandra, Nadia and Daniel with my husband, David Lippman, I studied horticulture and landscape design, launching Honey Sharp Garden Design in 2000.
+In local publications I published anything from native plants to historical gardens such as The Mount in Lenox, MA, Sissinghurst in England and La Foce in Italy.
+Most fulfilling however, was collaborating with my family on a book called, Nomads 5 about our travels around the world which I chronicled via photography.

-My passion for photography was rekindled when, in 2010, we moved part-time to San Miguel de Allende, Mexico.
-Traveling to Morocco, Peru, Turkey and Cuba was also a major inspiration.
+My passion for this medium was rekindled in 2010 when we moved part-time to San Miguel de Allende, Mexico while still having the chance to explore the planet.
+Bhutan was a highlight.

-Through my camera lens, I am engaged in celebrating both the natural and the human world.
-Be it in a local mercado, a religious procession, a desert landscape — or my own backyard, I feel grounded by focusing on each moment as it unfolds.
+Through my camera lens, I celebrate both the natural and the human world.
+Be it in a local mercado, a religious procession, a desert landscape — or my own backyard, I seek to focus on each moment as it unfolds.

 2016 "Interpreted Reality" Galeria Photo/Graphic, San Miguel de Allende, Mexico